This content is aimed to help you configure your domain name for cross border business.

 Choosing the localized URLs format

-You have 2 options when it comes to choosing how your custom domains will be set up:
+You have 2 main options when it comes to choosing how your custom domains will be set up:

-- As subdomains to your existing domestic page (e.g.
+As subdomains (e.g.

 https://de.example.com